 Since this cake mixing method relies on a thorough mixing of fat and sugar to help guarantee a consistent texture and crumb, it’s nice that there are electronics that can help us do that.
 Thinking about folks making cakes before electronics, beating and beating by hand, makes me tired.

 If you plan on making a lot of cakes and cookies and bread dough, consider investing in a stand mixer.
 If you plan to be an occasional baker, making more cakes than cookies, a hand mixer will serve you just fine.

 - Dead-Easy PMAT Method Short of “put all ingredients into a bowl and stir them together,” this might be one of the easiest mixing methods for cakes that you’ll find.
 I developed it–happened upon it–when making a wedding cake.

-I hope you’ve found this discussion of the basic mixing methods for cakes and other baked goods helpful.
+I hope you’ve found this discussion of the basic cake mixing methods (and for other baked goods) helpful.
 If you are interested in mixing methods for breads, please let me know and I can expand this section.

 If you did find it helpful, I hope you’ll use the share buttons to let other folks know!